 Point Lepreau Nuclear Generating Station Update

-The net capacity factor for December 2017 was 97.69 per cent.
+PLNGS production represented approximately 49% of the total net generation from all NB Power generating stations in this period, with a net capacity factor of 100%.
 Capacity factor is the megawatt-hour output of a generating station compared to the maximum that could be produced.

 About the Point Lepreau Nuclear Generating Station